facebook/react/docs/docs/web-components.md

 > Note:
 >
 > Web Components often expose an imperative API.
-For instance, a `video` Web Component might expose `play()` and `pause()` functions).
+For instance, a `video` Web Component might expose `play()` and `pause()` functions.
 To access the imperative APIs of a Web Component, you will need to use a ref to interact with the DOM node directly.
 If you are using third-party Web Components, the best solution is to write a React component that behaves as a wrapper for your Web Component.
 >
 > Events emitted by a Web Component may not properly propagate through a React render tree.
 > You will need to manually attach event handlers to handle these events within your React components.